-No one enters ministry to get rich, but even pastors have to factor in pay when considering a role.
+No one enters ministry to get rich, but even pastors have to factor in pay and benefits when considering a role.
 After all, you still have to feed your family and save for retirement, right?
-But how do you know if your pay is fair, and how can you navigate a conversation about it in a practical and God-honoring way?
+But how do you know if your compensation plan is fair, and how can you navigate a conversation about it in a practical and God-honoring way?

 1. Consider the role itself